 Read More

-Alexander Hamilton Issues Orders to Implement the First Public Loan Taken By the Government of the United States, Which Financed the First US Government Operations
+Alexander Hamilton Issues Orders to Implement the First Public Loan Taken By the Treasury of the United States, Part of his Efforts Toward a National Banking System

 The money, borrowed from the Bank of North America and Bank of New York, was used to pay the first installment of salary due to President George Washington, senators, representatives, and officers of Congress during the first session under the Constitution